On the chromatic number of a simplicial complex: Notations and definitions

 An inner product on $C^{j}$ is defined as

-Note, that the sum runs over non-oriented $j$-faces of $X$, but the functions are evalated on some orientation of a face.
-Since the functions $f$ and $g$ are anti-symmetric, an orientation of each face may be chosen arbitrarily.
+Note that the sum runs over the non-oriented $j$-faces of $X$, but the functions are evaluated on oriented ones.
+Since the functions $f$ and $g$ are anti-symmetric, an orientation of each face may be chosen arbitrarily, and $\langle f,g \rangle$ is well-defined.